hannylicious/django-unmanaged-assistant/README.md

 No additional configuration is required.
 The app uses your project's database configuration as defined in your Django settings.

+## Supported Databases

+The app supports the following databases:

+- SQLite (not tested / experimental)
+- PostgreSQL (not tested / experimental)
+- MySQL (not tested / experimental)
+- Oracle (not tested / experimental)
+- SQL Server (not tested / experimental)
+- MariaDB (not tested / experimental)

 ## Limitations

 - This app is intended for use with unmanaged models in a local environment only.
 It will not affect managed models in your project in any way.